Engee documentation

 where

 The reverse bias voltages (defined as positive values) must satisfy the condition .
-This means that the capacitances must satisfy the condition , since reverse bias expands the depletion region and therefore reduces the capacitance.
+This means that the capacities must satisfy the condition , since the reverse bias expands the depletion region and, consequently, reduces the capacity.
 Violation of these inequalities leads to an error.
-The voltages and must be sufficiently distant from the transition potential .
-The voltage must be less than the junction potential , with the typical value of being 0.1 V.
+Voltage and must be sufficiently removed from the transition potential .
+Voltage there should be less transition potential , with the typical value compose 0.1 V.

-The voltage-dependent junction capacitance is defined in terms of capacitor charge accumulation as:
+The voltage-dependent junction capacitance is determined in terms of capacitor charge accumulation how:

 • For :